Mental Health Specialist

 Heavy alcohol use on weekends

-Supportive partner willing to remove firearms and stay present
+Supportive boyfriend willing to remove medications, sharp objects, and stay present

 Can clearly name reasons to live and agrees to collaborate with treatment